Statistikk innhold

 Northern Norway

-In addition, average square metre prices are published quarterly for the counties and yearly for the municipalities.
+In addition, average square metre prices are published quarterly for the counties (and some municipalities) and yearly for some municipalities.

 The house price index is published quarterly, about 13 days after the end of the relevant quarter.